-- Design the shard key so that the application can easily find the partition if you are implementing horizontal partitioning.
+- If you use horizontal partitioning, design the shard key so that the application can easily select the right partition.
 This prevents the query from having to scan through every partition.

 - Consider the location of a partition.
 If possible, try to keep data in partitions that are geographically close to the applications and users that access it.

-- Consider using asynchronous queries that run in parallel across partitions to improve performance.
+Consider running queries in parallel across partitions to improve performance.

 Designing partitions for availability

-- How critical the data is to business operations.
-Some data might include critical business information such as invoice details or bank transactions.
-Other data might include less critical operational data, such as log files, performance traces, and so on.
-After identifying each type of data, consider:
+How critical the data is to business operations.
+Identify which data is critical business information, such as transactions, and which data is less critical operational data, such as log files.

-- Storing critical data in highly-available partitions with an appropriate backup plan.
+Consider storing critical data in highly available partitions with an appropriate backup plan.

-- Establishing separate management and monitoring mechanisms or procedures for the different criticalities of each dataset.
 Place data that has the same level of criticality in the same partition so that it can be backed up together at an appropriate frequency.
-For example, partitions that hold data for bank transactions might need to be backed up more frequently than partitions that hold logging or trace information.
+For example, partitions that hold transaction data might need to be backed up more frequently than partitions that hold logging or trace information.

-- If a partition fails, it can be recovered independently without affecting instances of applications that access data in other partitions.
+If a partition fails, it can be recovered independently without applications that access data in other partitions.

-- Partitioning data by geographical area allows scheduled maintenance tasks to occur at off-peak hours for each location.
-Ensure that partitions are not too big to prevent any planned maintenance from being completed during this period.
+Partitioning data by geographical area allows scheduled maintenance tasks to occur at off-peak hours for each location.
+Ensure that partitions are not too large to prevent any planned maintenance from being completed during this period.

-- Whether to replicate critical data across partitions.
-This strategy can improve availability and performance, although it can also introduce consistency issues.
-It takes time for changes made to data in a partition to be synchronized with every replica.
+Whether to replicate critical data across partitions.
+This strategy can improve availability and performance, but can also introduce consistency issues.
+It takes time to synchronize changes with every replica.
 During this period, different partitions will contain different data values.

-Using partitioning adds complexity to the design and development of your system.
+Partitioning adds complexity to the design and development of your system.
 Consider partitioning as a fundamental part of system design even if the system initially only contains a single partition.
-If you address partitioning as an afterthought, when the system starts to suffer performance and scalability issues, the complexity increases because you already have a live system to maintain.
+If you address partitioning as an afterthought, it will be more challenging because you already have a live system to maintain:

 In some cases, partitioning is not considered important because the initial dataset is small and can be easily handled by a single server.
-This might be true in a system that is not expected to scale beyond its initial size, but many commercial systems need to expand as the number of users increases.
-This expansion is typically accompanied by a growth in the volume of data.
+This might be true for some workloads, but many commercial systems need to expand as the number of users increases.

-It's also important to understand that partitioning is not always a function of large data stores.
+Moreover, it's not only large data stores that benefit from partitioning.
 For example, a small data store might be heavily accessed by hundreds of concurrent clients.
 Partitioning the data in this situation can help to reduce contention and improve throughput.

 Consider the following points when you design a data partitioning scheme:

-- Where possible, keep data for the most common database operations together in each partition to minimize cross-partition data access operations.
-Querying across partitions can be more time-consuming than querying only within a single partition, but optimizing partitions for one set of queries might adversely affect other sets of queries.
-When you can't avoid querying across partitions, minimize query time by running parallel queries and aggregating the results within the application.
-This approach might not be possible in some cases, such as when it's necessary to obtain a result from one query and use it in the next query.
+Minimize cross-partition data access operations.
+Where possible, keep data for the most common database operations together in each partition to minimize cross-partition data access operations.
+Querying across partitions can be more time-consuming than querying within a single partition, but optimizing partitions for one set of queries might adversely affect other sets of queries.
+If you must query across partitions, minimize query time by running parallel queries and aggregating the results within the application.
+(This approach might not be possible in some cases, such as when the result from one query is used in the next query.)

-- If queries make use of relatively static reference data, such as postal code tables or product lists, consider replicating this data in all of the partitions to reduce the requirement for separate lookup operations in different partitions.
-This approach can also reduce the likelihood of the reference data becoming a "hot" dataset that is subject to heavy traffic from across the entire system.
-However, there is an additional cost associated with synchronizing any changes that might occur to this reference data.
+Consider replicating static reference data.
+If queries use relatively static reference data, such as postal code tables or product lists, consider replicating this data in all of the partitions to reduce separate lookup operations in different partitions.
+This approach can also reduce the likelihood of the reference data becoming a "hot" dataset, with heavy traffic from across the entire system.
+However, there is an additional cost associated with synchronizing any changes to the reference data.

-- Where possible, minimize requirements for referential integrity across vertical and functional partitions.
-In these schemes, the application itself is responsible for maintaining referential integrity across partitions when data is updated and consumed.
-Queries that must join data across multiple partitions run more slowly than queries that join data only within the same partition because the application typically needs to perform consecutive queries based on a key and then on a foreign key.
+Minimize cross-partition joins.
+Where possible, minimize requirements for referential integrity across vertical and functional partitions.
+In these schemes, the application is responsible for maintaining referential integrity across partitions.
+Queries that join data across multiple partitions are inefficient because the application typically needs to perform consecutive queries based on a key and then a foreign key.
 Instead, consider replicating or de-normalizing the relevant data.
-To minimize the query time where cross-partition joins are necessary, run parallel queries over the partitions and join the data within the application.
+If cross-partition joins are necessary, run parallel queries over the partitions and join the data within the application.

-- Consider the effect that the partitioning scheme might have on the data consistency across partitions.
+Embrace eventual consistency.
 Evaluate whether strong consistency is actually a requirement.
-Instead, a common approach in the cloud is to implement eventual consistency.
+A common approach in distributed systems is to implement eventual consistency.
 The data in each partition is updated separately, and the application logic ensures that the updates are all completed successfully.
 It also handles the inconsistencies that can arise from querying data while an eventually consistent operation is running.
-For more information about implementing eventual consistency, see the Data consistency primer.

 Consider how queries locate the correct partition.
 If a query must scan all partitions to locate the required data, there is a significant impact on performance, even when multiple parallel queries are running.
-Queries that are used with vertical and functional partitioning strategies can naturally specify the partitions.
-However, horizontal partitioning (sharding) can make locating an item difficult because every shard has the same schema.
-A typical solution for sharding is to maintain a map that can be used to look up the shard location for specific items of data.
+With vertical and functional partitioning, queries can naturally specify the partition.
+Horizontal partitioning, on the other hand, can make locating an item difficult, because every shard has the same schema.
+A typical solution to maintain a map that is used to look up the shard location for specific items.
 This map can be implemented in the sharding logic of the application, or maintained by the data store if it supports transparent sharding.

-- When using a horizontal partitioning strategy, consider periodically rebalancing the shards.
-This helps distribute the data evenly by size and by workload to minimize hotspots, maximize query performance, and work around physical storage limitations.
+Consider periodically rebalancing shards.
+With horizontal partitioning, rebalancing shards can help distribute the data evenly by size and by workload to minimize hotspots, maximize query performance, and work around physical storage limitations.
 However, this is a complex task that often requires the use of a custom tool or process.

-- If you replicate each partition, it provides additional protection against failure.
-If a single replica fails, queries can be directed towards a working copy.
+Replicate partitions.
+If you replicate each partition, it provides additional protection against failure.
+If a single replica fails, queries can be directed toward a working copy.

 All data stores require some operational management and monitoring activity.
 The tasks can range from loading data, backing up and restoring data, reorganizing data, and ensuring that the system is performing correctly and efficiently.